clairedavid/intro_to_ml/week1/BDTs_boosting.md

    \begin{equation}
    W_j = \alpha \log \frac{1 - r_j}{r_j}
    \end{equation}
-   $W_j$ points to zero if the predictor is bad, or a high number if the predictor is good.
+   $W_j$ points to a high number if the predictor is good, zero if the predictor is guessing randomly, negative if it is bad.
    $\alpha$ is the learning rate.

   c.
 Update the weights of all data samples: